Francine Shapiro

-In 1987, she had an experience walking through a park that ignited the chance observation that moving her eyes from side to side appeared to reduce the disturbance of negative thoughts and memories.
+In 1987, she had an experience walking through a park that led to the observation that moving her eyes from side to side appeared to reduce the disturbance of negative thoughts and memories.
 This experience led her to examine this phenomenon more systematically.
-Working with approximately 70 volunteers, she developed standardized procedures to maximize therapeutic outcomes, conducted additional research and published a randomized controlled study with trauma victims.
+Working with approximately 70 volunteers, she conducted additional research and published a randomized controlled study with trauma victims.
 After further research and elaboration of the methodology, she published a textbook in 1995 detailing the eight phases of this form of psychotherapy.
+The text is now in its third edition.

+In more recent years, EMDR has been categorized as a form of purple hat therapy and pseudoscience.

-Early life
+Early life and education

-Shapiro was born in Brooklyn, the daughter of Dan, who managed a garage and a fleet of taxis, and his wife, Shirley.
-The death of her younger sister Debra at the age of nine affected her deeply.
+Shapiro was born in the East New York section of Brooklyn.
+She had three younger siblings.
+Her father, Daniel Shapiro, was a car mechanic who owned an auto-parts store, managed a garage, and had a fleet of taxis.
+Her mother, Shirley managed the household.
+After her younger sister died at age 9 in 1965, Shapiro said it affected her deeply.

-Education
+She attended and graduated from Thomas Jefferson High School in Brooklyn.

-Shapiro held a BA (1968) and MA (1974) in English Literature from Brooklyn College, City University of New York.
+Shapiro studied English at Brooklyn College, City University of New York where she earned a bachelor's degree in 1968 and completed her master's degree in 1975.
 In 1974, while employed full-time as a high school English teacher, she enrolled in a PhD program in English Literature at New York University.
-In 1979, having completed all but her dissertation, she was diagnosed with cancer.
+In 1979, having completed all but her dissertation, she was diagnosed with breast cancer.

 Shapiro travelled, then settled in San Diego and set up a nonprofit organization, Human Development Institute, along with Shirley Phares-Kime.

-Her post-recovery experiences shifted her attention from literature to the effects of stress on the immune system, based on the work of Norman Cousins and others.
+The institute provided weekend and 8-week NLP training sessions.